federico1-creator/HEALTH-DETECTOR/README.md

 # Progetto IoT & 3D: HEALTH DETECTOR
 ## Exam project of Internet of Things and 3D Intelligent Systems
-### Remote patient health monitoring system with reference to key vital parameters used to monitor and predict pandemic COVID-19.
+### Remote patient health monitoring system with reference to key vital parameters used to monitor and predict pandemic of COVID-19.

 ![](/images/oggetto.jpg)